Mimimkh/SMOTE-ENC-code/README.md

 This repository contains reproducible solution for The SMOTE-ENC project

 1. Do setup
-2. Run jupyter notebooks from `nnotebooks` folder
+2. Run jupyter notebooks from `notebooks` folder

 ## Setup